All Episodes

 And that's what we're talking about.

-I I think one of the things that amazed me about this was here's the president standing in the White House today waving a magic wand.
+I think one of the things that amazed me about this was here's the president standing in the White House today waving a magic wand.

-We're gonna fix this.
+We're going to fix this.

 I'm fed up with all this.

-I'm fed up at delays, I'm headed out of all these complaints.
+I'm headed up to all these complaints.

-I'm tired of the news uh with these people stranded on airplanes on runways for four and five hours.
+I'm tired of the news with these people stranded on airplanes on runways for four and five hours.

-I'm just gonna fix it.
+I'm just going to fix it.

-I I will be eager to see.
+I will be eager to see.

-I hope, I hope it does get fixed.
+I hope it does get fixed.

 I want to announce a series of preliminary actions to help address the epidemic of aviation delays.

-First, the military will make available some of its air space over the east coast for use by civilian airliners this Thanksgiving.
+First, the military will make available some of its airspace over the East Coast for use by civilian airliners this Thanksgiving.

 These new routes will help relieve air congestion from Maine to Florida for nearly five full days surrounding the holiday.

-A holiday moratorium on all non-essential projects so that the FAA can focus his personnel and equipment exclusively on keeping flights uh on time.
+Second, the FAA is taking new measures to head off delays, a holiday moratorium on all non-essential projects so that the FAA can focus its personnel and equipment exclusively on keeping flights on time.

 The FAA is also partnering with the Port Authority of New York and New Jersey to reduce bottlenecks in the New York metro area, which is the source of most chronic delays.